skwp/dotfiles/README.md

  * AnsiEsc - inteprets ansi color codes inside log files. great for looking at Rails logs
  * solarized - a color scheme scientifically calibrated for awesomeness (including skwp mods for ShowMarks)
  * csapprox - helps colors to be represented correctly on terminals (even though we expect to use MacVim)
  * Powerline - beautiful vim status bar.
-Requires patched fonts (install from fonts/ directory)
+Requires patched fonts (installed from fonts/ directory)

 #### Coding